StephanOrgiazzi/eagle-view-escapes/README.md

 ### Performance

-This page has been optimized for best performances :
+This page has been optimized for best performances:
   - Minified JS and CSS using Uglify and CSSNano
   - Compressed images using Imagemin
-  - Automatic Sprites using SVG-sprites
+  - Sprites, generated automatically using SVG-sprites
   - Lazy-loaded images using lazysizes
   - Extensive use of Responsive images (different sizes and DPIs to match the user's current display)